tryolabs/norfair-ros/README.md

 ## Dependencies

-This package is built on Python and depends on [Norfair](https://github.com/tryolabs/norfair).
+This package is built on Python and depends on:

+- [Norfair](https://github.com/tryolabs/norfair).
 You can install with `pip install norfair`.
+- [NumPy](https://numpy.org/).
+You can install with `pip install numpy`.

+Also, we generate a `setup.py` file to install the package with `pip install .` in the root of the package.

 # Nodes